KiwiSingh/AbletonRPC/README.md

 ## Frequently asked questions
 **Q.** Is this a port of DawRPC?

 **A.** No, it is not.
 I wanted to make a port of DAWRPC, but since I only have Ableton Live and Studio One to experiment with, not to mention the fact that I would have to effectively reverse engineer a ton of Windows DLL and f*ck around in C#, I dropped the idea (at least for the timebeing).

 **Q.** I get a `ModuleNotFound` error.
 Help!

 **A.** This is most likely because you have not correctly initialized a virtual environment.
 Restart your shell if you have already installed all requirements.

 **Q.** VS Code won't let me edit your Python script!

 **A.** Refer to the answer above.

 **Q.** Can I make a Discord bot/plugin/other self-hosted instance using this?

 **A.** Sure.
 Go crazy.
 It's FOSS.
 Though please note that I do not condone using modified Discord clients, and if you end up getting into any trouble because of a plugin/self-bot, I am not liable.
 But since this project is FOSS, I cannot stop anyone from forking it and doing with it as they please.

 **Q.** Is this safe?
 Will I mess up my Ableton install?

 **A.** If you know what you're doing, this is completely safe.
 If you do not feel comfortable with such an involved solution, please look elsewhere.

+**Q.** My art assets don't show up in my Discord rich presence?

+**A.** Please be patient!
+Your assets will take a while (10 minutes to an hour) to reflect on your Discord Developers Portal, so please don't upload the same assets again and again.
+Once they show up in your Developers Portal, you should be good to go with the `abletonrpc.py` script.

 **Q.** Where do I contact you regarding questions about this project?

 **A.** You may reach out to my email address at [kiwisingh@proton.me](mailto:kiwisingh@proton.me)